Data Model#

 a.dtype

-Non-scalar tiles can be created by loading from global arrays using functions such as
+Tiles are created by loading from global arrays using functions such as

-cuda.tile.load() and cuda.tile.gather() or with factory functions
+cuda.tile.load() and cuda.tile.gather(), or with factory functions

 such as cuda.tile.zeros().

-or cuda.tile.scatter().
+and cuda.tile.scatter().

 Scalar constants are loosely typed by default, for example, a literal 2 or